timrdf/csv2rdf4lod-automation/README.txt

 change "-P 2" to however many cpu cores you have (or however many parallel executions you want).

 If you want only csv data and trust datasets-returning-csv.csv,
 * cat      ../../../doc/lists/datasets-returning-csv.csv | xargs -n 1 -P 2 dg-create-dataset-dir.sh

-== Script descriptions ==
-dg-create-dataset-dir.sh
-* Sets up the directory structure,
-* queries data.gov for formats,
-* retrieves all but rdf,
-* unzips files, and
-* sets up the convert script.
-* Uncommenting one line in bin/dg-create-dataset-dir.sh  will also run the raw conversion. (search for "NOTE" and follow the instructions)

-cr-create-convert-sh.sh
-* You will only need to use this manually if data.gov does not return *.csv files

-dg-get-mod-date.sh
-* You will rarely need this to convert csv data.
-Run with a data.gov datasetID to get the web server modificationd date.